alberdev/CiaoTransitions/README.md

     override func viewDidLoad() {
         super.viewDidLoad()
-        scrollView.delegate = ciaoTransition
+        scrollView.delegate = self
     }

+    func scrollViewDidScroll(_ scrollView: UIScrollView) {
+        ciaoTransition?.didScroll(scrollView)
     }
+}
 ```

-> Important: If the view have some **Scroll View**, you must set his delegate to your transition object once view is loaded.
+> Important: If the view have some **Scroll View**, you must implement UIScrollViewDelegate protocol and call  `didScroll` method when the view is scrolled.
 This is needed by `CiaoTransition` to manage interactive transitions.

 ### 2. Instace CiaoTransition with your values